rurbin3/ZKit-Framework/README.md

 ZKit Is A Framework Written In Pure Python For Hacking . hacking is colorful .

-No need for updating it manualy . zkit will check for updates everytime you run it . and will warn you about the new release

-and updating it is very easy . just go to the root directory of zkit and run `python updater.py update`

-you can repair your framework if you modified it . just run `python updater.py repair`

 ## What can it do

 - It can support you for making a malware for a speciefied target .
 (With User-Payloads) In several ways with encrypting your malware and inserting a decode stub for decryption in runtime and some special methods for hidding malware from user in windows and linux

+- Payloads available in ZKit-Market so you can install it

+- Building you own payload and publishing it.
+[Tutorial](https://github.com/000Zer000/ZKit-Framework/wiki/Creating-My-Own-Payload)

 - Run dos attacks